On a Novel Application of Wasserstein-Procrustes for Unsupervised Cross-Lingual Learning: Approach

 \paragraph{Mapping.} Although our method finds a permutation matrix $P$, this is not necessarily the best possible mapping as the set of word-to-word translations does not have to represent a one-to-one mapping.
 Nearest neighbor approaches can be used, but they suffer from the so-called hubness problem: in high-dimensional vector spaces, certain vectors are universal nearest neighbors \citep{JMLR:v11:radovanovic10a}, and this is a common problem for word-embedding-based bilingual lexicon induction \citep{dinu2014improving}. \citet{conneau2017word} presented \textit{cross-domain similarity local scaling} (CSLS), which is a method intended to reduce the influence of hubs by expanding high-density areas and condensing low-density ones.

-Given a source vector $x_s$, the mean similarity of its transformation $Wx_s$ to its $k$ target nearest neighbors $\mathcal{N}_T^k(Wx_s)$ is defined as $\mu^{k}_{T}(Wx_s) = \frac{1}{k} \sum_{y_t \in \mathcal{N}_T^k(Wx_s)} \cos{(Wx_s, y_t)}$.
-Likewise is defined $\mu^{k}_{S}(y_t)$, i.e.,~the mean similarity of a target word $y_t$ to its neighborhood of source mapped vectors.
+Given a source vector $x_s$, the mean similarity of its transformation $Wx_s$ to its $k$ target nearest neighbors $\mathcal{N}_T^k(Wx_s)$ is defined as Likewise is defined $\mu^{k}_{S}(y_t)$, i.e.,~the mean similarity of a target word $y_t$ to its neighborhood of source mapped vectors.
 Then, the CSLS similarity between a mapped source vector $x_s$ and a target vector $y_t$ is calculated as follows: $\mathrm{CSLS}(Wx_s, y_t) = 2\cos{(Wx_s, y_t)} - \mu^{k}_{T}(Wx_s) - \mu^{k}_{S}(y_t)$.
 Intuitively, this mapping increases the similarity associated with isolated word vectors, and it decreases the one for vectors lying in dense areas.
 In the following experiments, we use the mapping induced by CSLS with $k = 10$.